 - Proposal Summary: a short narrative outlining the key elements of the program, including objectives and anticipated impact.

-- Introduction to the Organization Applying: a description of past and present operations, showing ability to carry out the program; if applicable, list previous projects with U.S. Embassy Singapore or other U.S. government entities;
+- Introduction to the Organization Applying: an overview of profile of the organizations and portfolio of related work done previously that includes photos and client lists; showing ability to carry out the program, if applicable, and listing previous projects with U.S. Embassy Singapore or other U.S. government entities.
+Provide credentials (Curriculum Vitae) of project team including project managers, curators, designers, and editors.

 - Proposed Program Schedule: the proposed timeline for undertaking and completing the specific activities.